arusahni/git-req/README.md

 Internal GitHub/GitLab project IDs are cached here under the `[req]` block.
 If you change your upstream remote, you may have to edit this property.

+The project ID stored here can be edited with `git req --set-project-id PROJECT_ID`.

 Contributing
 ------------